 Any Mix of Dried Fruit

 For this recipe you need 1 full pound of dried fruit.
 Use a mixture of whatever you on hand.

 Do use unsweetened dried fruit as their natural sweetness combined with the honey means no extra sugar is necessary.

 I used a mix of dried apple rings, raisins, dried cranberries, and dried pears.
 Those were what I had on hand.
 Dried currants or apricots would be amazing as well.
 Prunes, too would work.

 You could do equal amounts of 3 different fruits or simply use up bits and pieces of whatever is in the pantry.
-Honestly this is the perfect way to clean out dried fruit from the pantry that needs to be used up.
+Honestly this is a great way to clean out dried fruit from the pantry that needs to be used up.

-The dried rosehips add a nice bit of tartness to an otherwise very sweet jam.
+The dried rose hips add unique flavor and a nice bit of tartness to an otherwise very sweet jam.

 This recipe uses 4 ounces of dried rosehips – you can use more or less to taste, adjust the difference with more or less dried fruit.

 I did not test the recipe with fresh rose hips, but I suppose it could be done with just 2 ounces of rosehips that have had the seeds and little hairs removed.

 I cannot stress enough how important it is to remove the hairs and sticky seeds – if they are left intact it can cause some serious digestive tract discomfort.